simonen/obsidian/LINUX 1/STORAGE/ADVANCED STORAGE/LVM.md

 * **logical volume resizing: ** if the filesystem supports it.
 XFS only supports increasing.
 * **snapshots**: grows when the original volume has changed.
 Should be temporary.
-Remove when served their purpose
+Remove when their purpose has been served.
 * **failing hardware**: failing disks can be removed and replaced, dynamically, without downtime

 #### Creating LVM Logical Volumes